saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 # Copyright 1997-2025, American Registry for Internet Numbers, Ltd.
 ```

+> ⚠️ Use caution when setting trust rules for subnet ranges, as this grants
+> access to all services hosted within that range, potentially including
+> services unrelated to the one you intend to access.
+Best practice is to first
+> attempt to trust the specific domain name (e.g., reddit.com), which is
+> generally the most granular and secure method.
+Only consider trusting broader
+> subnet ranges (like 151.101.0.0/16) as a last resort if domain-based rules
+> fail to resolve connectivity issues for the intended service.

 We can see that:

 - The subnet range for that IP: `151.101.0.0 - 151.101.255.255` (CIDR notation: